JWChin-Lab/NGS-sample-prep/v2.0_Jun2023/Readme.md

 Extended protocols are generally written as pipetting nodes in Biomek (.bmf) and organised by SAMI (.sproj) to access plate readers/thermocyclers etc. Screenshots of both are included.

-The Biomek FXp automation platform's deck layout and labware descriptions are contained within Biomek_deck.bif, Biomek_project.imp and...
+The Biomek FXp automation platform's deck layout and labware descriptions are contained within Biomek_deck.bif and Biomek_project.imp.
+The full automation platform (including plate reader, thermocycler, hotels etc.) is described by Full_automation_layout.spack